LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 method.
 As it stands, it currently just prints a message:
 ``"printJobs is not implemented yet"``.

-Implement this method.
+Complete this method.
 It should print out something like this:

 .. sourcecode:: bash